 1Veterinary Diagnostic and Production Animal Medicine, College of Veterinary Medicine, Iowa State University, Ames, Iowa, USA.

-2Department of Epidemiology, Bioinformatics and Animal Models, Wageningen Bioveterinary Research, Lelystad, The Netherlands.
+2Department of Epidemiology, Bio-informatics and Animal Models, Wageningen Bioveterinary Research, Lelystad, The Netherlands.

-3Instituto Federal Rio Grande do Sul
+3Instituto Federal Rio Grande do Sul, Campus Farroupilha.

 Introduction:

 Monitoring/surveillance remains an integral component of PRRSV control and elimination programs.
 Sampling for monitoring/surveillance is generally guided by assumptions, paramount of which is the assumed prevalence of the disease in the population to be sampled1.
 With the recent paradigm shift in US breeding herds’ PRRSV surveillance, from individual-animal-based sampling to aggregate sampling2, the unit for which prevalence is estimated for these aggregate samples shifts from the individual animal to the animal group giving the sample, for example, the litter, in the case of family oral fluids (FOF)3.
 To the best of the authors’ knowledge, no published work describes how the mentioned prevalence types relate.
 Therefore, the objective of this study was to characterize the relationship between the proportion of viremic piglets in a farrowing room, the proportion of litters with at least one PRRSV-positive piglet (True litter prevalence, TLP), and the proportion of PRRSV-positive litters likely to be detected by FOF (Apparent litter prevalence, ALP).